mattwebhub/DSwiss-Punk/README.md

 # DSwiss Punk APP

-This is a simple client application for the Punk API.
-It fetches and displays a list of beers from the API.
+This is a simple client cross-platform application (Android, iOS and MacOS).
+It fetches and displays a list of beers from the Punk API.

 ## Features